icons8/lunacy-docs/docs/release-notes/index.md

 #### New look and feel

-Version 6.8 comes with a new design of the interface.
-We tried to make the interface clean and lightweight and allow you to focus on your tasks.
+Version 6.8 comes with a new UI design.
+We made the interface clean and lightweight for you to focus on your tasks.

-Interactions and behavior remain mostly unchanged.

 ![Redesigned UI in Lunacy 6.8](/public/rn68-newUI2.png)

 #### Comment tool

-We added the Comment tool to allow Lunacy users to keep their notes and to-do lists, as well as to collect feedback from teammates and customers.
-Currently comments are available only within documents, but there are plans to extend this feature and make it even more powerful.
+We added the Comment tool.
+Now you can keep your notes and to-do lists and discuss your work with your teammates and customers.

+Currently, comments work only within documents.
+But we plan to extend it and make it even more powerful.
+Feel free to <a href="https://lunatics.icons8.com/categories/improvements_new-proposal" target="_blank">share your ideas</a> on this feature with us.

 You can: